bearbob/bearbob.github.io/content/post/growth-planning/index.md

 For growth plans it is not as easy, unfortunately.
 A growth plan is extremely specific - it takes into account a specific environment, previous experience and personal goals.
-You can take a look at other peoples growth plans, but my personal feeling is that it makes it easier to copy goals because they sounds reasonable.
-They might not be the best goals for you though.
+You can take a look at other people's growth plans, but my personal feeling is that it makes it easier to copy goals because they sounds reasonable.
+They might not be the best goals for you, though.
 Coming up with individual goals, going through the full thought process, is much more powerful.

 My recommendation is to approach the exercise differently - instead of figuring out what you want, figure out what you don't want first.